draganStojakovic/tube-fetch/README.md

 This shell script is inspired by [auto-ytdlp](https://github.com/exadisme/auto-ytdlp), so it borrows a lot from it.
 The main difference between the tube-fetch and auto-ytdlp is, tube-fetch uses a json file for storing information and the latter does not.
 I may add that auto-ytdlp is a lot more polished; tube-fetch will get there eventually.

+## Who is it for

+This script is for people looking to eliminate the time scrolling though your YouTube recommended.
+It enables you to watch your favourite content without even setting foot on youtube.com, with one exception, you have to open up a channel or a playlist to get the URL.

 ## Dependencies:

 - [yt-dlp](https://github.com/yt-dlp/yt-dlp)